 To learn more about the self-directed IRA and self-directed Roth IRA contribution rules, please contact a self-directed IRA tax expert at 800-472-0646.

 Did you know?
-A Self-Directed IRA LLC with one IRA is treated as a disregarded entity.
+A Self-Directed IRA LLC with two or more members is treated as a partnership for federal tax purposes.